BaileeRice/Module20/README.md

+GitHub part of Rubric
 Main Branch All code in the main branch is productionready.
-Main branch should include: ✓ All code necessary to perform exploratory analysis ✓ Most code necessary to complete the machine learning portion of the project
+Main branch should include:
+✓ All code necessary to perform exploratory analysis
+✓ Most code necessary to complete the machine learning portion of the project
-README.md README.md must include: ✓ Description of the communication
+README.md README.md must include:
+✓ Description of the communication protocols has been removed
-protocols has been removed ✓ Cohesive, structured outline of the project (this may include images, but should be easy to follow and digest) ✓ Link to Google Slides draft presentation
+✓ Cohesive, structured outline of the project
+(this may include images, but should be easy to follow and digest)
+✓ Link to Google Slides draft presentation
 Note: The descriptions and explanations required in all other project deliverables should also be in your README.md as part of your outline, unless otherwise noted.

+Individual Branches
-Individual Branches ✓ At least one branch for each team member ✓ Each team member has at least four commits for the duration of the th
+✓ At least one branch for each team member
+✓ Each team member has at least four commits for the duration of the the project

+ML Part of Rubric
+Team members submit the working code for their machine learning model, as well as the
+following:
+✓ Description of data preprocessing
+✓ Description of feature engineering and the feature selection, including their decisionmaking process ✓ Description of how data was split into training and testing sets
+✓ Explanation of model choice, including limitations and benefits
+✓ Explanation of changes in model choice (if changes occurred between the Segment 2 and Segment 3 deliverables)
+✓ Description of how they have trained the model thus far, and any additional training that will take place
+✓ Description of current accuracy score
+Additionally, the model obviously addresses the question or problem the team is solving.